bmustiata/fast-live-reload/README.md

 The swiss army knife of live reloading.

-A live reload that works with all the possible browsers (ie8+) without external dependencies (like jQuery), and can also serve local files.
+A live reload that works with all the possible browsers (ie8+) without external dependencies (like jQuery), can serve local files, and integrate with whatever development flow you're having, including other watcher tools or build steps (in the Complete Example you can see `typescript` and `compass` integration, using their native watchers for optimal development speed, side by side with multiple folders that trigger different actions on change).

-Works also without changing the code of your web site.
+Reloading works also without altering the code of your web site.

 Watch a [presentation for v1.1.0](https://www.youtube.com/watch?v=VXN0rTAuMO4).
 It's only 10 minutes long, and you get to see fast-live-reload in action.
 Even on IE.

 ## Why

-I wanted a tool where I can test small and bigger applications with ease on all browsers, even on remote machines (see for example [https://www.modern.ie/en-us]() ).
+I wanted a simple tool where I can develop and test all kinds of web applications with ease on all browsers, even on remote machines (see for example [https://www.modern.ie/en-us]() ).

 This tool is specifically designed for that.